Kaolin dosage

 Thanks to its physicochemical properties – whiteness, chemical inertness, low abrasiveness, covering power and high adsorption – kaolin is widely used in:

-The mineralogical and chemical purity of kaolin directly influences its whiteness, adsorption capacity and compatibility with formulated matrices.
-Dosage therefore makes it possible to verify its compliance with specific specifications and to ensure consistency of quality between batches.
+The mineralogical and chemical purity of kaolin directly influences its whiteness, adsorption capacity, and compatibility with formulated matrices.
+Therefore, assaying allows verification of its conformity to specific requirements and ensures consistent quality between batches.

 Objectives and measured parameters

-• determine the contents of major and trace elements (Si, Al, Fe, Ti, Ca, Na, K, Mg),
+- determine the levels of major and trace elements (Si, Al, Fe, Ti, Ca, Na, K, Mg),

-• verify the compliance of natural raw materials with industrial standards.
+- verify the conformity of natural raw materials to industrial standards.

-This information is essential for quality control of supplies , the qualification of new deposits or the validation of formulations in which kaolin is used as a functional filler.
+This information is essential for quality control of supplies , qualification of new deposits or validation of formulations in which kaolin acts as a functional filler.

 Analytical methods used

-The characterization of kaolin is based on several complementary analytical methods allowing a complete approach to its chemical and mineralogical composition:
+The characterization of kaolin relies on several complementary analytical methods allowing a complete approach to its chemical and mineralogical composition:

-• X-ray diffraction (XRD) : reference method for identifying the crystalline phases present in the sample and determining the proportion of kaolinite in relation to accessory minerals (quartz, illite, smectite).
+- X-ray diffraction (XRD) : reference method to identify the crystalline phases present in the sample and determine the proportion of kaolinite relative to accessory minerals (quartz, illite, smectite).

-• ICP-OES or ICP-MS (inductively coupled plasma optical emission or mass spectrometry) : allows precise analysis of trace metal elements, including at concentrations below one ppm, in order to verify the compliance of the kaolin with the required purity thresholds.
+- ICP-OES or ICP-MS (inductively coupled plasma optical emission or mass spectrometry) : allows precise analysis of trace metallic elements, including at concentrations below ppm, in order to verify the conformity of kaolin to the required purity thresholds.

-These methods are complementary and make it possible to obtain a complete map of the material, combining mineralogical, chemical and structural information.
+These methods are complementary and allow for a complete mapping of the material, combining mineralogical, chemical and structural information.

-For mineral or clay characterization projects, these analyses can be combined with other services from the YesWeLab catalog such as X-ray diffraction (XRD), X-ray fluorescence analysis (XRF), or ICP-MS spectrometry.
+For mineral or clay characterization projects, these analyses can be combined with other services from the YesWeLab catalogue such as X-ray diffraction (XRD), X-ray fluorescence (XRF) analysis, or ICP-MS spectrometry.

 Industrial applications